felipecode/coiltraine/docs/logger.md

 but also there is a interface for the user to consult it at any moment.

-The logger is global and accessible at any moment (CHECK FOR THREAD SAFETY ISSUES)
+The logger is global and accessible at any moment.

+(CHECK FOR THREAD SAFETY ISSUES)

-The experiments have a set of status
+The experiments have a set of status for each part of the logging.
+The general status is the last one that stopped.

-* Stoped
+* To Run
-* Training
+* Running
 * Error
 * Finished

+The folder organization for logging is as following:

+* Root
+    * Experiment Folder
+        * Experiment Name
+            * Logs